Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Personal Website

-Rubén Varona is a Latin Americanist whose research and creative writing explore the intersection between literature and social justice.
-His research uses modern conceptions of justice to study the literary representation of social problems (e.g., gender inequality, corruption, terrorism), specifically in novels that hybridize crime and history.
-Varona concentrates on authors with an international reputation like García Márquez and Paco Ignacio Taibo II and others with less prominence, but with a growing readership in the Spanish-speaking world, like Bernardo Esquinca.
+Rubén Varona is a Latin Americanist whose research and creative writing explore the intersections of literature and social justice.
+His scholarship applies contemporary conceptions of justice to examine the literary representation of pressing social issues, including gender inequality, corruption, and terrorism, particularly in novels that blend crime and history.